potoole7/CeCl/README.md

 Here’s a basic example of how to use `CeCl` to cluster locations based on their tail dependence structures.
-Note that although we use spatial terminology here, the method is applicable to any multivariate data.
+Note that although we use spatial terminology here, the method is applicable to any multivariate data, as, for example, individuals in a clinical trial or financial assets in a portfolio.

 First, let’s generate some example data and visualise it.
 In this example, we want to generate data for 10 “locations” (clustered into 2